 Inpatient Rehab: Accreditation

 We are accredited by the Commission on Accreditation of Rehabilitation Facilities, with an accredited Stroke Specialty Program.
-Our program was also designated as a Comprehensive Stroke Center by The Joint Commission, and we are recognized as a Magnet Designated Hospital, the highest honor awarded by the American Nurses Credentialing Center.
+UT Southwestern Medical Center was also designated as a Comprehensive Stroke Center by The Joint Commission, and we are recognized as a Magnet Designated Hospital, the highest honor awarded by the American Nurses Credentialing Center.